mosip/inji-verify/README.md

 ```

 ## Environment variables
-- *DATABASE_HOST* : Hostname where the database is running
+- *DATABASE_HOST* : Hostname of the database server
-- *DATABASE_PORT* : Host port in which the database is running
+- *DATABASE_PORT* : Port where the database service is accessible
-- *DATABASE_USERNAME* : Database username credential
+- *DATABASE_USERNAME* : Username for database access
-- *DATABASE_PASSWORD* : Database user password credential
+- *DATABASE_PASSWORD* : User password for database access
-- *INJI_VP_REQUEST_LONG_POLLING_TIMEOUT* : The below configuration is set for VP request status long polling timeout set with env INJI_VP_REQUEST_LONG_POLLING_TIMEOUT, if not set the default value is 55000ms
+- *INJI_VP_REQUEST_LONG_POLLING_TIMEOUT* : This configuration sets the VP request status long polling timeout using the INJI_VP_REQUEST_LONG_POLLING_TIMEOUT environment variable.
+If the variable is not set, the default timeout is 55,000 ms

 # Demo Setup: